UPDATED JULY 14, 2021 – Here is where you can buy the SWA Pass online. Click on “State Wildlife Area Pass.” https://www.cpwshop.com/home.page

 Plan carefully to buy this online on, say, the day before you’ll be there and when you have strong enough smartphone signal strength.
 (For those traveling southbound, buy this when you are in or near Twin Lakes Village as trail travelers report having cell signal there.)
 After purchasing and while you still have cell signal, take a screen shot of the purchase confirmation showing your name, the pass and date it’s valid.
 Be ready to show this to the Wildlife Officer you might encounter in CT Seg 12 mi 0.0-0.5.

 Buying a license at a bricks-and-mortar store is possible but iffy.
 For example, though the Twin Lakes General Store normally sells fishing licenses and may also attempt to sell this SWA Pass, they have had trouble with the required equipment and materials.
+We think buying the pass online is the way to go.

 This SWA Pass (or valid fishing or hunting license) requirement is newly revised and will be in effect this 2021 Trail season.
-It was instituted by Wildlife authorities to help with costs of administrating the wildlife properties and preserving the habitats that are under increasing pressure.
+It was instituted by Wildlife authorities to help with costs of administrating their hundreds of wildlife properties and preserving the habitats that are under increasing pressure.
 It affects each of the State Wildlife Areas and includes trail travelers passing through.
 It does not affect federal National Forest lands and does not affect Wilderness Areas.

 Neither a State Parks Pass or a CORSAR Card satisfy this requirement; they are totally separate.